jakobadam/RDSFactor/README.md

 Grap the latest [rdsfactor.zip](https://github.com/jakobadam/RDSFactor/releases/latest) release from github.
 And unzip it.

 ### RD Web update
 RDS factor comes with a customized version of the RD Web pages.
-To install these run:
+To install these, in an terminal running with administrative rights, run:

 ```
 C:\RDSFactor> install-web.bat